Jobs

 As part of our BHT family, you’ll benefit from learning and development opportunities to support your career progression.

-Alongside NHS benefits of generous annual leave entitlement and pension scheme, you'll have access to NHS discount schemes.
+We offer flexible and agile working opportunities, alongside your NHS benefits of generous annual leave entitlement, pension and access to NHS discount schemes.

 We provide a range of health and wellbeing services to promote a healthy, happy workforce.